Harvard Medical School Department of Otolaryngology

 More than half of the population will see a doctor at some point in their lives with symptoms related to the vestibular system (e.g., dizziness, vertigo, imbalance, blurred vision).
 Vestibular disorders are often debilitating and even life-threatening when falls result.
 Researchers focusing in the area of the vestibular system seek to improve diagnostic techniques and to develop and refine treatments for patients suffering from vestibular disorders.

-Collaboration between scientists, engineers and physicians at Massachusetts Eye and Ear/Harvard Medical School has led to the development of balance aids for patients suffering imbalance, as well as vestibular implants for patients who have lost inner-ear function.
+Collaboration between our scientists, engineers, and physicians has led to the development of balance aids for patients suffering imbalance, as well as vestibular implants for patients who have lost inner ear function.
 Additionally, researchers are dedicated to overcoming the limitations of clinical vestibular testing and improving diagnoses for the large number of patients whose diagnoses cannot be confirmed by testing.